 The program shift function is available in P mode only and allows you to change the shutter speed/aperture combination while maintaining a constant exposure value (EV).
 This allows you to adapt the shutter speed or aperture to your needs if you do not agree with what the P mode selected.

 In contrast to the Leica X Vario and the Ricoh GR, where you have to briefly press the shutter release button, the Sony RX100 M4 measures exposure continuously.
 Thus, you just point the camera at the scene and set the desired shutter speed/aperture combination if needed.
 You can do so by either turning the control wheel or the control ring if this is set to Standard.
-If you shift the shutter speed/aperture combination, this is indicated by an asterisk next to the P symbol at the upper left of the screen (full information display only).
+If you shift the shutter speed/aperture combination, a scale with aperture and exposure values appears that quickly vanishes.
+Afterwards, program shift is indicated by an asterisk next to the P symbol at the upper left of the screen (full information display only, vanishes also soon on other screens).

 The first method has the advantage that you can recognize when you return to the original values: the asterisk is removed in this case.
 The second method does not indicate this, but provides a graphical display of the shutter speed and aperture combinations.
 I find the first method more useful, though.